balena-io/docs/pages/learn/accounts/support-access.md

 If you find yourself stuck or confused, help is just a click away:

-- The \[balenaCloud]\(https://forums.balena.io/c/product-support) section of the forums is where our engineers address any issues you may be having with balena.
+* The [balenaCloud](https://forums.balena.io/c/product-support) section of the forums is where our engineers address any issues you may be having with balena.
-- You can read more about our \[approach to support]\(https://balena.io/support).
+* You can read more about our [approach to support](https://balena.io/support).